 - Food processors incorporate less air into whipped cream than traditional methods, creating an extremely dense foam that's stable enough to use as a frosting.

-- 1/2 ounce freeze-dried blueberries, raspberries, or other fruit (1/2 cup; 15g) (see note)
+1/2 ounce freeze-dried blueberries, raspberries, or other fruit (1/2 cup; 15g) (see notes)

-- 1 3/4 ounces sugar (1/4 cup; 50g)
+1 3/4 ounces sugar (1/4 cup; 50g)

-- 16 ounces heavy whipping cream (2 cups; 455g)
+16 ounces heavy whipping cream (2 cups; 455g)

 Add cream and stir with a fork to be sure no dry pockets of sugar/fruit are stuck in the corners, then pulse until thick and creamy like Greek yogurt, less than 2 minutes.
 The time will vary with the horsepower of your machine, so watch it like a hawk to avoid making fruity butter by mistake.
 Once mixture is thick and creamy, enjoy immediately or transfer to an airtight container and refrigerate up to 1 week.

 The exact volume of freeze-dried fruit can vary considerably by type and brand, so experimenting with fruits beyond those listed below is best done with a scale.